1FarukDev/coffee-shops/tutorial.md

 Using 2 api for informations

-Showing pending in the console...so fix it ----Fixed Will be working on the dynamic path of user location
+fixed the ll rendering
+need to work on the dynamic page of it....showing a non-defined error